Tangerinedream13/poison-paradise/README.md

 ## The Core Question

-**How can poisoned data and manipulated digital evidence influence AI systems—and the people who trust them?**
+**How can poisoned data and manipulated digital evidence influence AI systems and the people who trust them?**

 ## Project Overview